ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part10_aws_deployment.md

 # Deployment on AWS

 In this section, we are going to deploy the Oregon Engineering Transfer App on Amazon Web Services (AWS).
 More specifically, we are going to deploy this Django web app on an AWS EC2 instance.
 An instance is AWS speak for a virtual private server.
-This same type of virtual private servers are available from Digital Ocean and Linode.
-AWS calls them EC2 _instances_.
-Digital Ocean calls them _Droplets_.
+This same type of virtual private server is available from other companies such as Digital Ocean and Linode.
+AWS calls virtual private servers EC2 _instances_.

- An advantage of AWS, compared to Digital Ocean or Linode, is a free trier which includes one EC2 instance (one server).
-Therefore, running our Django App running on AWS should be free.
+ An advantage of deploying our Django app on AWS, compared to Digital Ocean or Linode, is AWS has a free tier.
+The AWS free tier includes one EC2 instance (one server) for free.
+Therefore, running our Django App on AWS should be free.

-The steps to deploy our Django App on AWS are a slight modification of a procedure from [Coding Dojo](https://www.codingdojo.com/).
+The steps below to deploy our Django App on AWS are a slight modification of a procedure from [Coding Dojo](https://www.codingdojo.com/).
 Coding Dojo hosts coding boot camps to get programmers ready for jobs quickly.
 Their coding bootcamps are 14 weeks long.
-The Coding Dojo bootcamps include Python, Django and Flask in the curriculum.
+The Coding Dojo bootcamps include Python, Django and Flask in the curriculum as well as other web development stacks.

 A summary of steps to deploy our Django App on AWS is below: